microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 # Start cmd.exe, then split it vertically (with the first taking 70% of it's
 #  space, and the new pane taking 30%), and run wsl.exe in that pane (user story 13)
-wt cmd.exe ; split-pane -t 0 -v -P 30 wsl.exe
+wt cmd.exe ; split-pane --target-pane 0 -v -% 30 wsl.exe
-wt cmd.exe ; split-pane -P 30 wsl.exe
+wt cmd.exe ; split-pane -% 30 wsl.exe

 # Create a new window with the default profile, create a vertical split with the
 #  default profile, then create a horizontal split in the second pane and run